Looking to dip your toes in the astrophotography realm with your telescope?

 If you’re a seasoned telescope user, you’ll have a head start in the game since you should already know how important telescope specs and quality equipment affect observation.

-When it comes to imaging, you must be extra picky since budget, precision, and the appropriate combinations of OTA, mount, and accessories will greatly affect imaging outcomes.
+When it comes to imaging, you must be extra picky since budget, precision, and the appropriate combinations of OTA, mount, and telescope accessories will greatly affect imaging outcomes.

 Can beginners get into astrophotography?

 When I talk about beginners, I’m not referring to a brand-new telescope user.
 A beginner in this context is someone who has some telescope experience, even if it’s limited, but is perhaps new to astro-imaging or GoTo mounts.
 Everyone must start somewhere regardless of skill level.

 So, how do you choose a telescope for imaging?

 What information must you know from get-go?

 Here are the basics to get you started!

 Astrophotography with your telescope is not an easy or inexpensive hobby.
 Pursuing it to capture great photos while improving your skills and techniques will require time, effort, dedication, research, and money.
 There are many astronomers that say it’s easy once you “get” it or that a certain aspect of astrophotography isn’t that hard.
 While there is some truth in that, you should know that astro-imaging is a lifetime of learning and perfecting the craft.

 As you introduce new accessories and equipment to your setup, you provide the opportunity to expand your skill set and acquire even better images.
 Serious astro-imaging goes beyond just using a telescope.
 You must be prepared to use a laptop or computer, processing software, and various types of cameras.